hDoubleE/sample-problems/Homework Problems/Homework2.md

 10 homework extra points available –
-do not use an extra array ... the second array should be sufficient i.e. your algorithm should use O(1) extra space .
+do not use an extra array ... the second array should be sufficient i.e. your algorithm should use O(1) extra space.